Principal Engineer

 Biography

 My professional career is a mix of industrial research labs and startups.
 I spend a few years at the Machine Intelligence Technology Lab, DAMO Academy, Alibaba.
 My main focus is to break the language barriers across the Alibaba ecosystem by researching and developing AI solutions for eCommerce scenarios.
-I spent 2 years in Textio, a start-up of augmented writing, where I was responsible for machine learning models.
+I was an early machine learning engineer at Textio, a start-up of augmented writing, where I was responsible for training and deploying prediction models.
 I worked for Microsoft on machine learning models in wearable devices such as the HoloLens project.
 I was a machine translations researcher at SDL.
-I am actively coaching early-stage startups and young engineers in Vietnam.
+I am actively coaching and consultanting early-stage startups and young engineers in Vietnam.

 Interests